dalytimdaly/Jake-and-Tim-Secret-Project/README.md

 ### PITCH - Why choose Jake and Tim Secret Project?

-    People love the stars.
-We love the stars.
-We love imagery of stars.
-People love imagery of stars.
-Now imagine being able to see NASA's photo of the day from the comfor of your home.
+    People love space.
+We love space.
+We love imagery of space.
+People love imagery of space.
+Now imagine being able to see photos from another planet from the comfort of your home.
 That is what we offer.
-We will take NASA free API to visualize their photo of the day so that people can like, comment and interact with this photo.
+We will take NASA free API to visualize their collection of photos from the Curiousity Rover so that people can like, comment and interact with these photos.
 We will create a search function that will allow users to look at previous images of the day in order to stoke their sense of wonder and inspire them to change their lives.

 ### USER Stories - Hear from people whose lives were changed after using our product